SooryaGeorge7/Paint-In-Cafe/README.md

 * Open Sans-This is a humanist sans serif typeface and i used this for paragraphs and other texts.

 ### Imagery
-All images in the website were taken from a free image source called Pexels.
+All images in the website were taken from a free image source called Pexels.I have included the links to the images in [Credits](#credits) section.
 * [Pexels website](https://www.pexels.com/)
 ### Wireframes
 Wireframes for mobile, tablet and desktop view